Tax planning for high earners

 A notable additional benefit of salary sacrifice arrangements is that depending on your employer, they may pay the National Insurance Contributions savings they make from the forgone salary into your pension.

-The great news is the Government have increased the amount that you can contribute into a pension each year, without suffering a tax charge.
-The maximum annual allowance has risen from £40,000 to £60,000, implemented at the beginning of the 2023/24 tax year.
+The annual allowance is currently £60,000 and this is the maximum that you can tax efficiently contribute to a pension each tax year, without suffering a tax charge.
+This rose from £40,000 in the 2023/24 tax year.

 Up to 60% tax relief available when you invest in a Pension